keymetrics/pm2-io/docs/enterprise/frontend-monitoring/snippet-api.md

 This is used in multiple ways:

-* If the current page location is ignored, no data will be collected at all.
+* If the current docs location is ignored, no data will be collected at all.
 * If an issue is caused by a script loaded from an ignored location, the issue won't be reported.
 * This rule also applies to slow HTTP queries warnings.